 Global Business Institute

-Students worked in small teams on a group feasibility study project which culminated in a case competition style presentation of 15 minutes with 10 minutes of question & answer from a panel of judges.
+Students worked in small teams on a group feasibility study project which culminated in a case competition style presentation of 15 minutes with 10 minutes of question and answer from a panel of judges.
 The project required the teams to develop and conduct a feasibility study of a business idea to launch in their home countries and necessitated them drawing upon what they learned in the program.
-Teams were divided into 4 rooms for first round presentations with the winners from each room competing in a final round of presentations.
+Teams were divided into four rooms for first round presentations with the winners from each room competing in a final round of presentations.
 Final standings were:

 - Team Pakistan – Clean Water

 - Team Algeria – Entrepreneurial Mentoring

 Students were also exposed to American culture through formal and informal interactive programming.
 The program concluded with visits to Washington, D.C. and Atlanta, culminating in a meeting with The Coca-Cola Company CEO, Muhtar Kent.
 While in Washington, D.C., 10 of the student teams had the opportunity to present their feasibility studies to the U.S. Department of State.